geeksforsocialchange/imok/docs/installation.md

 ### Configuring email

-By default imok will try and email root@localhost using a local SMTP server.
-To get email notifications you will need to configure a few things.
+By default, imok will not send notification emails to admins.
+To configure this you will need to set a few things:

 ```shell
 dokku config:set --no-restart imok NOTIFY_EMAIL='alice@example.net'